 5. Help get jobs and internships in front of students by inviting employers to post opportunities at pugetsound.edu/HireStudents.

 CES has resources for students seeking all types of work and internship experiences.
 Opportunities are available on and off-campus in part-time, full-time, temporary, and summer positions.
 Resources for identifying local and national internships, whether they be for-credit, not-for-credit, paid or unpaid opportunities are also available.
 Encourage students to start their search at CES with these resources:

 Whether a student is just beginning to evaluate interests, is ready to investigate career fields, or is prepared to research organizations and conduct a full-scale search, CES has resources at every point of their decision-making process.

-CES has developed online and electronic resources exclusively for Puget Sound students.
-At pugetsound.edu/ces students can find a wealth of career-related resources, and connections to the resources listed here:
+At pugetsound.edu/ces students can find a wealth of career-related resources, and connections to the password-protected resources listed here: